 - Is currently serving the body in some capacity.

 Your mentor does not have to be a paid church vocational staff member.
 A mentor can be someone else whom you know and feel comfortable confiding in.

-2. Once you have a person in mind, give them a copy of the [Download not found] Print him/her a copy of [Download not found] and “Mentoring Accountability Form” off of this website so they can see the type of topics and time commitment you are requesting.
+2. Once you have a person in mind, print him/her a copy of Mentoring Guide for the Mentor and “Mentoring Accountability Form” off of this website so they can see the type of topics and time commitment you are requesting.
 You should also take time to sit down with them and explain what you hope to achieve during your time being mentored.